TyeStrader/tweaker-no-tweaking/README.md

 # Research

+> [!IMPORTANT]
-These are tested on *MY* system, a specific configuration of hardware/software.
+> These are tested on *MY* system, a specific configuration of hardware/software.
 What I did may not produce the results you may get.
 I cannot gureentee anything other then the stuff I test on my own system, these are just my findings.

->## Bcdedit Options
+## Bcdedit Options

+> [!WARNING]
-Messing with your bcdedit options can make it so a majority of anti-cheats won't work, causing games to be unplayable, heres a safe tested list
+> Messing with your bcdedit options can make it so a majority of anti-cheats won't work, causing games to be unplayable, heres my safe tested list

-Anti-Cheats tested on > nProtect, Easy-Anti-Cheat, XignCode
+  - Anti-Cheats tested on > nProtect, Easy-Anti-Cheat, XignCode

 <strong>-- Safe for Anti-Cheats --</strong>